 The needs of customers are changing.
 They want an on-demand experience, where they view products and ask questions when it suits them, on a channel of their choice.
 They expect brand consistency and a shopping experience that is the same everywhere.
 Omnichannel eCommerce responds to this.
 It is a combination of targeted touchpoints and centralized channels.
-The information that the customer sees, connects everywhere; from webshop to app and from email to store.
-Omnichannel eCommerce is not about the product or service, but the customer.
+The information that the customer sees, connects everywhere; from webshop to mobile phone and from email to store.
+An omnichannel strategy is not about the product or service, but the customer.

 Goossens placed several computers in the store on which the customer can configure a chair, sofa and boxspring.
 This is a handy option when not all variants (version, color, material) are present in the store.
 On these screens, the customer has the option to search, configure and or order products.

 The same idea as an order kiosk or control panel: the QR code.
 Link a QR code to products and send customers to the relevant product on the online platform after activating the code.
 Here the customer has real-time insight into the different versions and variants, including the option of ordering the product online.

 As a wholesaler and supplier of party supplies, Folat was looking for a solution with which customers could order products quickly.
 Customers can now scan the barcode with their mobile phone, walk through the range shown and fill their online shopping cart.
 This way, they can purchase products anytime, anywhere, even when they are at a trade fair or when they come by on location.

 Goossens customers often start their search online.
 They orient themselves on a product and compare it in the webshop.
 But because the customer likes to try out the sofa, chair or boxspring first, the purchase takes place in the store.
 Goossens therefore on the webshop shows which stores have the products present in the showroom.